Free Consultation

 Neurophysiological View

-When someone grows up in an unpredictable or aggressive environment, the nervous system adapts to stay on alert.
+When someone experiences a sudden loss or grows up in an unpredictable or aggressive environment, the nervous system adapts to stay on alert.

 That survival mode keeps cortisol and adrenaline levels chronically elevated.
 Over time: